 In order to solve the problem, we will have a closer look at the most famous sections of the wall, so that you can choose the best spots for your visit to the wall.

 The most popular section to visit the wall which is the best-preserved and most complete section of it.
 Its 70 kilometers distance made it one of the most accessible sections from the capital, Beijing by public transport.

-This section is 12 kilometers long (3.74 kilometers is open to visit) and contains a total number of 43 watchtowers (19 of them are open to visit).
+This section is 12 kilometers long (3.74 kilometers is open to visiting) and contains a total number of 43 watchtowers (19 of them are open to visit).

-One of the best advantages of Badaling sections which made it popular among visitors, is its stairs which is equipped with handrails.
+One of the best advantages of Badaling sections which made it popular among visitors is its stairs which are equipped with handrails.
 The stairs are not very steep, so it is relatively easy to climb.
-The section is also has a cable car which is a great help to climb, while offering a brilliant view.
+The section is also has a cable car which is a great help to climb while offering a brilliant view.

 If you are willing to escape from the crowds gathered in the Badaling section, Mutianyu is the right choice as it is similar to Badaling in many ways.
 The distance is about the same, as well as the accessibility and the condition of the wall, although you can enjoy an impressive landscape in Mutianyu which is uniquely amazing.

-This section is equipped with cable car as well, so that the children and seniors can have their visit here.
+This section is equipped with a cable car as well so that the children and seniors can have their visit here.
 This 5.4 kilometer-long section is often less crowded than the Badaling section, so maybe it is better to plan a visit here instead.

-Mutiyanyu Section is surrounded by the beautiful natural scenery.
+Mutianyu Section is surrounded by beautiful natural scenery.
 Depending on the time of the year you are visiting it, you can enjoy fabulous blooms or the colorful leaves all around it.